Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Abstract theory

-and $\I_0$ is the large-deviation rate functional corresponding to the initial distribution of $\rho\super{n}(0)$.
+Here $\I_0$ is the large-deviation rate functional corresponding to the initial distribution of $\rho\super{n}(0)$.
 Indeed $\L(\rho,j)$ is non-negative and minimised by \eqref{eq:indep evolution flux}.
 Due to the contraction principle~\cite[Thm.~4.2.1]{DemboZeitouni09}, the infimum is taken over all non-negative one-way fluxes $(j^+_{xy})_{x<y}$ and $(j^+_{yx}-j_{yx})_{x>y}$.

 Applying the contraction principle, the empirical measure satisfies the following large-deviation principle, where $\hat\L$ is related to $\L$ via \eqref{eq:intro-contraction},

 \end{example} \endgroup